ivozandhuis/reuseDeVries/README.md

 Tool:	http://cattle.datalegend.net/
 Out:	data/p1123b.ttl

+With cow and rapper installed you can do (TEST THIS!): from /reuseDeVries
+> cow_tool convert data/org/p1223a.csv
+> rapper data/org/p1223a.csv.nq -i nquads -o turtle > data/p1223a.ttl

 ## Result 3: p1123a_standardization.ttl/p1123b_standardization.ttl
 This file contains URI's for some of the values in the original files, in addition to p1223a.ttl and p1223b.ttl